-The Master of Arts in Theological Studies program offers several tracks for completion: you can choose to focus on one of 12 different concentrations (see below), or you can choose the Christian Studies track that allows you to draw from a wide variety of disciplines and perspectives in place of pursuing a concentration.
+The Master of Arts in Theological Studies program offers several tracks for completion: you can choose to focus on one of 12 different concentrations (see below).
 Most Master of Divinity students use their electives to sample from the wide variety of courses that Regent offers; however, if desired, you may complete a concentration in the MDiv program too.
+The Chaplaincy concentration is exclusive to the MDiv.
 Concentrations are not part of the Graduate Diploma in Christian Studies, the Master of Arts in Christian Studies, the Master of Theology, or the Master of Arts in Leadership, Theology, and Society program.